 At the same time, the rapid evolution of professions highlights a rapid growth in the number of new qualifications of which we are not sufficiently aware.
 The new professional contexts such as remote work, the digitalization of activities and tools, invite to limitthe"inflation of skills" with the help of their categorization.

-33% of French people say they are "poorly informed" about the most useful professional skills for their current job.
+33% of american workers say they are "poorly informed" about the most useful professional skills for their current job.

-- The skills behavioral skills include interpersonal and personal skills that are not generally linked to a single job.
-These qualities, also called soft skills, have the capacity to be applied in several jobs, they can be cross-cutting skills.
-Mad Skills are a form of soft skills that meet the current need for agility.
+• Behavioral skillsskills encompass interpersonal and personal skills that are not generally linked to a single job.
+These qualities, also known as soft skills, have the capacity to be applied in several jobs, and can be cross-disciplinary skills.
+Mad Skills are a form of soft skills that respond to today's need for agility.

-- The skills techniques are specific to a job, they cannot be acquired without prior training.
+• Technical skills are specific to a job, they cannot be acquired without prior training.

-- The skills sectors reflect the mastery of the issues and culture of a sector of activity.
+• Industry-specific skills reflect the mastery of the issues and culture of a sector of activity.

 Want to know in detail which skill type is best suited to your HR strategy?
 Read our page on"Categories of skills".